DVLXLWZ/dvlxlwz.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I'm a first year graduate student from Academy of Mathematics and System Sciences in CAS.
-I'm interested in higher dimensional algebraic geometry, birational geometry, some special varieties, moduli space of varieties and bundles and derived categories of sheaves.
+I'm a first year graduate student from Academy of Mathematics and System Sciences in CAS (advisor: Baohua Fu).
+I'm interested in higher dimensional algebraic geometry, some special varieties, moduli space of varieties, coherent sheaves and derived categories of sheaves and their related enumerative geometry.

 Learn from the master:
 ![placeholder](/images/grr.png){: .align-center}